-Volunteers at the Rochester & Genesee Valley Railroad Museum actively acquire, restore and preserve New York’s largest collection of historic railroad equipment.
+Volunteers at the Rochester & Genesee Valley Railroad Museum actively acquire, restore, and preserve New York’s most extensive collection of historic railroad equipment.
+Spend a day riding the train during special events from May through October and exploring their Rochester-centric collection.

 Themed Events at the Rochester & Genesee Valley Railroad Museum

-Each excursion features a different theme and combination of equipment so it’s a slightly different experience every time.
-Themes include Wine & Beer tastings, Father’s Day, Steam Trains, Pumpkin Patch, Trick or Treat, and Santa Train Rides to the North Pole.
+Each excursion has a different focus and combination of equipment, so it’s a slightly different experience every time.
+The themes include Rails & Ales, Trains & Trolleys at Twilight, Princess & Superhero, Classic Car Show, Pumpkin Patch, and Real Steam Train Rides.

 Erie Railroad Industry Depot

-Enter through the restored 1930’s depot to purchase your timed train ticket, with departures every half-hour.
-Once on board you can ride up to the restoration shop and back to the depot as many times as you’d like.
+Enter through the restored 1930s depot to purchase your timed train ticket, with departures every half-hour.
+Once on board, you can ride up to the restoration shop and back to the depot as often as you’d like throughout the day.
+For an additional $5.00 donation, patrons aged four and up can ride round-trip with the engineer in the locomotive.

-To fully experience the train museum, give yourself at least an hour for riding the train, wandering the yard, and exploring the exhibits.
-You can sit and relax, or stand at the back of the caboose for an open-air view.
+To fully experience the train museum, take an hour to ride the train, wander the yard, and explore the exhibits.
+You can sit and relax or stand at the back of the caboose for an open-air view.

 Otto Vondrak, President of the Rochester and Genesee Valley Railroad Museum, showed me some of the pieces the museum members and volunteers are most excited about.